Skip to content

 Meallan a' Chuail — common questions

 Meallan a' Chuail is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 615m of ascent and takes most walkers 4-7 hours.
-Terrain: Excellent stalkers' path on the approach, then knobbly trackless gneiss requiring constant route-choice between outcrops.
+Ground conditions: Excellent stalkers' path on the approach, then knobbly trackless gneiss requiring constant route-choice between outcrops.

-Standard parking is at NC393320 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Park at NC393320 near Ullapool.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-When is the best time to climb Meallan a' Chuail?
+What's the best month to climb Meallan a' Chuail?

 Is Meallan a' Chuail safe in winter?